Prasidh Krishna

-Muralikrishna Prasidh Krishna (/kn/; born 19 February 1996) is an Indian international cricketer who plays for the Indian national cricket team.
-He plays for Karnataka in domestic cricket and Gujarat Titans in the Indian Premier League.
-He is a right-arm fast-medium bowler.
-He made his One Day International debut for the Indian cricket team on 23 March 2021 in their home series against England and took 4 wickets in the match, breaking a 24-year-old Indian record for most wickets on ODI debut.
+Muralikrishna Prasidh Krishna (/kn/; born 19 February 1996) is an Indian international cricketer.
+He plays for the Indian national cricket team, as a right-arm fast-medium bowler.
+He represents Karnataka in domestic cricket and Gujarat Titans in the Indian Premier League.
 He was a part of the Indian squad which won the 2023 Asia Cup and were runners-up in the 2023 Cricket World Cup.

+Krishna made his One Day International debut for the Indian cricket team on 23 March 2021 in their home series against England and took 4 wickets in the match, breaking a 24-year-old Indian record for most wickets on ODI debut.
 He made his Test debut at Centurion Park against South Africa where he took his debut Test wicket.

 Domestic career

 Krishna made his first-class debut for Karnataka during Bangladesh A's tour of India in September 2015, taking 5 for 49 in a match marked by the absence of all three frontline Karnataka pace bowlers.
 He took a wicket off his first ball, dismissing Rony Talukdar, before taking the wickets of Anamul Haque, Soumya Sarkar and Nasir Hossain in his first spell to reduce Bangladesh A to 41/5.
 Karnataka went on to win the match by 4 wickets.

 He made his List A debut for Karnataka in the 2016–17 Vijay Hazare Trophy on 25 February 2017.
 He made his Twenty20 debut for Karnataka in the 2017–18 Syed Mushtaq Ali Trophy on 21 January 2018.

 He was the leading wicket-taker for Karnataka in the 2018–19 Vijay Hazare Trophy, with thirteen dismissals in seven matches.

 In August 2018, he was named in the India A cricket team for the 2018 A-team Quadrangular Series.
 In December 2018, he was named in India's team for the 2018 ACC Emerging Teams Asia Cup.

 During the 2021-22 Ranji Trophy, Krishna took his maiden first-class ten-wicket haul against Jammu and Kashmir picking up 6/35 in the first innings and 4/59 in the second innings.